In A Flash-Less Future, How Will Users Access Existing eLearning?

 Developing A Conversion Strategy

-Where do you start in planning to convert legacy courses?
+Where do you start in planning to convert a flash legacy courses to HTML5?
 We propose a 3-part strategy.

 Ask yourself a number of questions about your existing courses.
 For example, which courses are most heavily used?
 Most critical to your company’s training strategy?
 Easiest to convert?
 The metrics you’ll use are up to you, but you need to determine some way of ranking which courses should be converted first.